-Especially designed or prepared magnetic or quadrupole mass spectrometers capable of taking 'on-line' samples of feed, product or tails, from $UF_6$ gas streams and having all of the following characteristics:
+Especially designed or prepared mass spectrometers capable of taking on-line samples from UF_6 gas streams and having all of the following characteristics:

-- 1. Unit resolution for atomic mass unit greater than 320; - 2.
-Ion sources constructed of or lined with nichrome or monel or nickel plated; - 3.
-Electron bombardment ionization sources; - 4.
+- 1. Capable of measuring ions of 320 atomic mass units or greater and having a resolution of better than 1 part in 320; - 2.
+Ion sources constructed of or protected by nickel, nickel-copper alloys with a nickel content of 60% by weight or more, or nickel-chrome alloys; - 3.
+Electron bombardment ionisation sources; and - 4.
 Having a collector system suitable for isotopic analysis.